anatolicvs/adidas-shop/README.md

 ## Which technologies are used and Why?

 During the project development process, I adopted TDD development approach through the project.
-For example on the app's front side, each component has unique test component.
+For example on the app's frontend side, each component has unique test component.

 e.g
 ```console